CaptainCodeman/svelte-form-helper/README.md

 const form = createForm(email, age, name, random)
 ```

-Or alternatively, create the form and use the `.field()` method on it to create each field.
+Or alternatively, create the form and use the `.field()` method on it to add a new field.
 This avoids the potential issue of the form fields you create and use getting out of sync with the fields you pass to the form.

 ```ts
 const form = createForm()